its production line isn't

 This clue tells us that it is mere propaganda.
 Apple doesn't have a production line.

 Tech analyst Ming-Chi Kuo, who has a decent track record on Apple production issues, has risked breaking the hearts of fanbois everywhere with the prediction that the iWatch might not be released until next year.
-In a brutal swipe at Apple's production skills, Kuo said Cupertino just doesn't have the technical grunt to produce a …
+In a brutal swipe at Apple's production skills, Kuo said Cupertino just doesn't have the technical grunt to produce …

 This clue tells us that it is mere propaganda.
 Apple doesn't have a production line.